Chi-square simulation of the CIR process and the Heston model: Chi-square sampling

 In practice we will need to generate a large number of samples.
 For the generalized Marsaglia polar method, in each accepted attempt, we generate $2q$ generalized Gaussian random variables.
 Of these, $p$ random variables are used to generate a $\chi_{p/q}^2$ random variable.
 The number of attempts until the first success has a geometric distribution with mean $1/P_{\mathrm{Mar}}$.
 Hence the expected number of steps to generate $2q/p$ independent $\chi_{p/q}^2$ random variables is thus $1/P_{\mathrm{Mar}}$.

-For the acceptance-rejection method, the expected number of attempts to generate $2q/p$ independent $\chi_{p/q}^2$ distributed random variables is $(2q/p)\cdot (1/P_{\mathrm{AD}})$.
+How does the acceptance rate of our central chi-squared sampling method based on the generalized Marsaglia polar method, for the case $\nu<2$, compare to the two leading acceptance-rejection methods?
+These are the methods of Ahrens and Dieter~\cite{AD:chi} (also see Glasserman~\cite[pp.~126--7]{Glass}) and the method of Marsaglia and Tsang~\cite{MarTsa}.